 If the hearing aid is whistling, squealing or buzzing, please check the following:

 You will need to see your Audiologist if the earmould is cracked, uncomfortable or does not fit well, or you are having any other problems.
 For further advice on any troubleshooting queries, please check the links below.

 C2 (Hearing Well Together) hearing aid self-help videos:

 GN Resound Hearing Aid trouble shooting videos:

-Contact your local audiology service by phone or email, making sure you leave your full name, date of birth and contact details so that we can find your details on our system; we will then post requested items directly to your home address for you.
-Please be aware that these can take up to 10 days to arrive.
-In addition if you contact us by email, please ensure that you use the correct email address for the hospital site where you received your hearing aid fitting i.e. Bridgend patients to contact the Princess of Wales Hospital Audiology email address.
+Contact your local Audiology service by phone, email or text ensuring you leave your full name, date of birth and contact details for us to find you on our system; we will then post requested items directly to your home address for you.
+Please be aware that these may take up to 10 days to arrive to you.
+In addition, please ensure you are contacting the correct email address for the hospital site where you received your hearing aid fitting i.e. Bridgend patients to contact the Princess of Wales Hospital Audiology email address.

 If you have lost your hearing aid please contact us.
 Please be aware that there is a £65 charge per hearing aid for this loss and you will either need to pay by cash or cheque.
 If you need a hearing aid repair, you can post it to us and we will repair it and post it back.
 However please follow the advice below:

 Please be aware that we are not liable for any devices lost through the post

 Drop off repairs are available in Princess of Wales Hospital, Bridgend and Prince Charles Hospital, Merthyr.
 You will need to drop off your hearing aids in the morning/ afternoon at reception then collect it the following morning/ afternoon.
 Please note we are not open on weekends and bank holidays.